Dogwaterzx/MCpacks/README.md

 Exclusive Crate Model - $25 (A medieval crate that can be re-textured if needed)

+Custom NPC Bundle Package - $30 (A collection of 6 custom npcs that have different usage.
+NOTE: ALL HAVE ANIMATIONS)

 (More models will soon be added)

 My infamous Prison Setup - $75 (A complete prisons realm, filled with models, beautiful builds, custom entities, crates, and more!)